redpanda-data/connect/website/docs/components/inputs/sequence.md

 This input is useful for consuming from inputs that have an explicit end but must not be consumed in parallel.

-## Fields

-### `sharded_join`

-EXPERIMENTAL: Provides a way to perform sharded joins of structured data resulting from the input sequence.
-This is a way to merge the structured fields of fragmented datasets within memory even when the overall size of the data surpasses the memory available on the machine.

-When configured the sequence of inputs will be consumed multiple times according to the number of iterations, and each iteration will process an entirely different set of messages by sharding them by the ID field.

-Each message must be structured (JSON or otherwise processed into a structured form) and the fields will be aggregated with those of other messages sharing the ID.
-At the end of each iteration the joined messages are flushed downstream before the next iteration begins, hence keeping memory usage limited.

-Type: `object`
-Requires version 3.40.0 or newer

-### `sharded_join.iterations`

-The total number of iterations (shards), increasing this number will increase the overall time taken to process the data, but reduces the memory used in the process.
-The real memory usage required is significantly higher than the real size of the data and therefore the number of iterations should be at least an order of magnitude higher than the available memory divided by the overall size of the dataset.

-Type: `number`
-Default: `0`

-### `sharded_join.id_path`

-A [dot path](/docs/configuration/field_paths) that points to a common field within messages of each fragmented data set and can be used to join them.
-Messages that are not structured or are missing this field will be dropped.

-Type: `string`
-Default: `""`

-### `inputs`

-An array of inputs to read from sequentially.

-Type: `array`
-Default: `[]`

 ## Examples